-These Tweets About Donald Trump's Failure To Make A Deal With Kim Jong-un Are Roasting Him
+People Are Roasting Donald Trump's Failure To Make A Deal With Kim Jong-un

 On Monday, Feb.
 25, President Donald Trump departed the U.S., bound for Vietnam where he was scheduled to meet with North Korean Supreme Leader Kim Jong-un.
 In what was their second time meeting, the two world leaders were expected to continue their discussion of a nuclear agreement, and the world was watching to see how it went over.
 The answer?
 Apparently, not well.
 These tweets about Donald Trump's failure to make a deal with Kim Jong-un explain everything you need to know about what went down, and more specifically, what didn't.

 The summit took place on Feb.
 27, and it was the second time the world leaders held a one-on-one meeting to hash out the logistics and terms of a possible denuclearization deal.
 Trump made it clear he was still pushing for a plan to cease development of North Korea's nuclear arsenal, but it was less clear how he'd navigate those rough waters.

 "Meeting for breakfast with our Nation's Governors - then off to Vietnam for a very important Summit with Kim Jong Un," Trump tweeted on Monday.
 "With complete Denuclearization, North Korea will rapidly become an Economic Powerhouse.
 Without it, just more of the same.
 Chairman Kim will make a wise decision!"

 There was a lot on this line in this meeting, but it looks like he wasn't successful in making a deal with the North Korean leader.
 After the meeting with Kim, Trump held a press conference, in which he had stated he had to walk away from the situation.
 "Sometimes you have to walk," Trump said during the press conference.
 "This was just one of those times."